-It is the third busiest airport in Portugal and in 2010, Porto Airport handled over 5 million passengers.
+It is the third busiest airport in Portugal and in 2018, Porto Airport handled over 10.7 million passengers, a record.
 Companies like Iberia, Lufthansa or TAP fly regularly to and from this Airport, as well as low-cost carriers such as Ryanair, Clickair and Easyjet.

 How to get to Porto from the Airport?

 The cheapest way to get from the Airport to Porto’s city centre is by taking the city’s metro system.
 You’ll be in the historic centre is approximately 30 minutes (Purple Line – E)

 The price of a one-way ticket is 1,85€ (US$2.1)

 Several buses connect Porto Airport and the city centre.
 The most useful are 601, 602 and 604.
 Nevertheless, the ride to the centre costs as much as the metro and takes a lot longer.

 Taxis are the most comfortable way of travelling to your hotel, but also the most expensive.
 The journey between the Airport and a centrally located accommodation costs approximately from €25 - €30.

 Airport transfer service

 If you don’t want to worry about how to get to your hotel after a long flight, you can reserve a transfer service.
 A chauffeur will be waiting for you at the Arrivals Hall with a sign with your name on it.
 He will drive you to your hotel in the least possible time.
 The price is similar to a regular taxi and you can book it online at Introducingporto.com.